Mission | Highlights | History | Instructors | Advisory Board | Jobs

 A mover and a shaker, Tillemans renamed the program Cornell Outdoor Education (COE), and increased enrollment through aggressive marketing.
 In 1988, Tillemans created a one-acre forest in Barton Hall during Trustee/Council Weekend, complete with pine trees, wood chips, and bird songs, and he successfully recruited several alumni to serve on an advisory board.
 That same year, Tillemans led the first of two highly publicized Cornell expeditions that carried a Cornell flag to the summits of Chimborazo and Cotapaxi, the highest volcanoes in Ecuador.
 What had been a high quality but small outdoor program primarily for outdoor enthusiasts was suddenly getting a lot of press and attention.

-Between 1991 and 1997, Tillemans oversaw the construction of the finest facilities of any university-based outdoor program in the nation, including the Phillips Outdoor Program Center, the Lindseth Climbing Wall, and the Hoffman Challenge Course—all premier facilities of their kind.
+Between 1991 and 1997, Tillemans oversaw the construction of the finest facilities of any university-based outdoor program in the nation, including the Phillips Outdoor Program Center, the Lindseth Climbing Center, and the Hoffman Challenge Course—all premier facilities of their kind.
 In addition, Tillemans led alumni expeditions to Yosemite, Switzerland, and other exotic destinations, and implored the board and staff to develop an ambitious and detailed strategic plan and mission statement.
 The Oasis of Madness—still alive—had received a makeover.

 When Tillemans stepped down in 1999, COE was a nationally-recognized organization with an endowed directorship, and a thick catalogue of course offerings that included not only hiking and biking, but caving, telemark skiing, ice climbing, and backcountry medicine.
 The next frontier was "academic integration."